-This programme is intended for students who have completed a BSc in Property Studies and who wish to advance their knowledge and skills, and gain further insight by specializing in particular aspects of property valuation and management.
-The qualification provides the necessary foundation for specialization at Masters level in various fields such as: property development and management; project management; housing development; and facilities management.
+This programme is intended for students who have completed a BSc in Property Studies and who wish to advance their knowledge and skills, and gain further insight by specialising in particular aspects of property valuation and management.
+The qualification provides the necessary foundation for specialisation at Masters level in various fields such as: property development and management; project management; housing development; and facilities management.

 Aims of the Programme

 To provide employable professional graduates to the property industry, and allied professions, and to the State and non-profit sectors: knowledgeable and skilled in the analysis of complex property investment, the valuation of specialised property and properties subject to particular legislation, in property and facilities management of buildings, and in the analysis of housing markets and policy; knowledgeable about relevant legislation and case law; and with applied research skills.
 In addition, the degree programme together with the BSc Property Studies degree fully satisfy the criteria for accreditation in terms of the requirements of the Royal Institution of Chartered Surveyors (RICS), the South African Council for the Property Valuers Profession (SACPVP); and to provide graduates with life skills.

 Outcomes of the Programme

 Upon completion of the BSc (Hons) in Property Studies degree programme, the graduate is competent to:

 evaluate both indirect and direct property investment opportunities and make appropriate investment decisions.